PUTvision/RoboticsII-Jetbot/README.md

 ## Changelog
+* May 30, 2023 - Add keyboard driving
 * May 29, 2023 - Fix camera issues, define ONNX OPSET requirement, add JETBOT 04 params
 * May 30, 2022 - Add the link to the dataset
 * May 29, 2022 - Add README instructions